 “Elle Stanger is a Racist” – Accountability Statement

 Since 2015, a small circle of folks have been harassing my followers and trying to hurt me and my family with various false accusations: that I report sex workers to police, that I hired a known rapist to work an event for sexual assault survivors, that I misgender people as an act of violence, that I’m homophobic and transphobic.

 Some of these folks are total strangers to me, but have a history of this false-allegation-making.
 Some of these folks are former co-sworkers and were upset when I noticed their bullying behavior toward others.
 I set boundaries regarding our interactions, and their reaction was to slander me.

 As someone who has always worked to protect sex workers and their identities, I knew that this attacks were invalid and have been horrified at their refusal to communicate to validate these accusations with proof, for the last five years.

 When invited to a neutrally located, peer-mediated and fully funded open debate-style meeting, to address accusations, the accusers took deliberate steps to distance themselves from their responsibility in their roles as instigators of harassment or violence against me.
 Linked here is one example of this attempt at transparency.

 Research shows that there are reasons why marginalized peoples engage in call-out culture, and that has given better framing to the WHY behind some of these accusations.

 I have learned that my experience is unfortunately not unique, and have learned more about what cancel-culture and false accusations looks like, by following the work of Clementine Morrigan and Mole Frances.

 I’m available for transformative justice and any accountability process that any of these coherent parties would like to engage in.

 I encourage anyone with curiosity about these issues to contact me directly for clarification.
-If you have also been a victim of harassment by M. Bickers, or Lil*** Sinclair, or S D*****, contact me.
+If you have also been a victim of harassment by M. Bickers, or Lil*** S*******, or S D*****, contact me.